-1-2.3 %/# of households in LIFT areas with increased asset
+1-2.3 %/# of households in LIFT areas with increased asset ownership

 This indicator measures the total number of households in LIFT villages who reported an increase in asset ownership during the last 12 months.
+It is based on perceptual data.